eigentaylor/eigentaylor.github.io/_posts/2026-01-19-practicalapproval.md

 That MIT study also indicated that respondents reported significantly lower levels of overall satisfaction with the voting process and a marked decrease in confidence regarding the integrity of the election results.
 The data also showed a heightened perception among voters that the the process was "slanted" against their specific political party.

-I cannot disagree with any of these critiques of IRV, and they are some of the primary reasons I do not consider it a serious candidate for electoral reform.
+I cannot disagree with any of these critiques of IRV, and they are some of the primary reasons I do not consider it a serious candidate for lasting electoral reform.

 The simple fact is that ranked methods for a single-winner election are needlessly complicated, and they introduce a host of problems that make them impractical for real-world use.

 Note: On the other hand, a ranked method for proportional representation (like Single Transferable Vote) makes a lot more sense, since a complicated method and ballot is more justified for a more complicated type of election.

-Not to mention that the primary ranked method being pushed is IRV, which is a terrible voting system that has many well-documented flaws, and I would never recommend it for any serious use case (don't worry, we will get there).
+Not to mention that the primary ranked method being pushed is IRV, which is inconsistent and has many well-documented flaws, and I would never recommend it for any serious use case (don't worry, we will get there).
 I plan to go into the serious problems with IRV in another post in the future.

 In contrast, the Approval voting method has *none* of these problems.
 It is simple to understand, simple to vote with, simple to count, simple to audit, and simple to trust.
 And the benefits for adopting Approval voting are substantial.